 If you don’t have the funds to hire a manager or PR team to help with promotions, just harness your bandmates skills and expertise.
+Just like on starting a business, you need some ideas on building one so checkout this blog Fudzology.
 Tasks like booking, contacting businesses, designing posters and albums, posting on social media, and keeping track of the books can all be divvied up.
 Have everyone pitch in to prevent one person from being inundated with all the responsibilities of the group.

 Pro-Tip 2: Diversify

 While recording and performing are your top priorities, it’s a smart business practice to extend the reach of your band to bring in as much revenue as possible.
 The first and easiest method to begin to make money from music related products would be to invest in branded merchandise that can be sold online or at shows.
 While the ideal goal is to sell your music at the end of your set, consider it just as effective of a sale when you sell an item printed with the name of your band, website, or download link.